SkyKings-Guild/SkyKings/README.md

 SkyKings is a bot for Hypixel Skyblock, or for ANY Hypixel guild.

 ## Features

+- Extremely Customizable

+    - 20 different configuration settings you can change.

 - IRL Trading & Scammer detection

     - If a irl trader / scammer is in our system, it will send a message to all servers that person is in!